untillpro/scm4j/scm4j-deployer-engine/README.md

 - `refreshProductVersions`: refreshes offline cache
 - `download`: downloads given product
 - `deploy`: deploys given product
-- `listDeployedProducts`: lists all deployed product
+- `listDeployedProducts`: lists all deployed product from `Deployed products registry`

 # Deployment

-- Existing product version is queried using local db and, if not found, using `IProjectStructure`
+- Existing product version is queried using `listDeployedProducts`, if not found  `IProjectStructure`
 - If old version exists and upgrade is needed
   - `IProjectStructure` is asked which version could uninstall old version (`uninstaller version`)
   - Uninstaller version is downloaded, if needed